codetalker7/codetalker7.github.io/README.md

 Welcome to my homepage!
 I am a student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/){:target="\_blank"}, a research insitute based in Chennai, India.
 I am a passionate problem solver, and I also love to write code.
 You can find a lot of what I do on this site.

 I'm currently working on problems in the intersection of learning theory, convex optimization and online algorithms.
-This work involves designing provably efficient online policies for many problems arising frequently in ML domains: the online subset selection problem, for which we introduced an efficient online policy (which is also the first of it's kind to incorporate *hints* in learning optimal subsets), and I'm currently working on algorithmic fairness in the contextual bandit setup.
+This work involves designing provably optimal online policies for many problems arising frequently in ML domains: the online subset selection problem, for which we introduced an efficient online policy (which is also the first of it's kind to incorporate *hints* in learning optimal subsets), and I'm currently working on algorithmic fairness in the contextual bandit setup.
 Check out my [research work](/pages/research){:target="\_blank"}.

 I'm also interested in applied areas of ML, including deep learning, natural language processing and automatic differentation (in particular, source to source AD).
 I also like to learn about programming languages and the ecosystem of toolchains surrounding them.
 In math, I'm mainly interested in algebra, topology and probability theory.